SlimeKnights/slimeknights.github.io/docs/json/fluid-effects/index.md

 This page is about the fluid effect format since 1.19.2.
 For the format from 1.16 to 1.18.2, see [Spilling Effects](1.18).
 </div>

 Fluid effects are a system used to define the behavior of fluids when used in fluid effect modifiers such as spilling, spitting, and wetting.
-The effects for a fluid are defined in JSON under `data/<domain>/tinkering/fluid_effects/<name>.json`, though the location `<domain>:<name>` has no impact on behavior apart from data pack overrides.

 {% include toc.html %}

 ## Effect Lists

+Fluid effect JSON are defined under `data/<domain>/tinkering/fluid_effects/<name>.json`, though the location `<domain>:<name>` has no impact on behavior apart from data pack overrides.
 Fluid effect JSON has the following format:

 <div class="treeview" markdown=1>